+Pre-Professional Programs

-Pre-Professional and Professional Programs PRE-PROFESSIONAL PROGRAMS sequences of courses that will establish an adequate foundation for entry into graduate professional study.
+The University offers pre-professional programs in dentistry, law, medicine, pharmacy, occupational therapy, physical therapy, theology, and veterinary science.
+These programs are not major areas in the strict sense, but are sequences of courses that will establish an adequate foundation for entry into graduate professional study.
 Students who are contemplating entry into graduate professional programs in the health and legal fields will understand the increasingly competitive nature of these fields.
 North Park provides advisory services and foundation courses that enable its graduates to compete very favorably for entry into such graduate programs.
 Close contact with the University's pre-professional advisors should be maintained throughout the student's residence at North Park.